paolofantozzi/cnf-generator/README.md

 *  __random\_pairs__: Iterate through pairs of cnfs generated based on the probabilities.
 Parameters:
     * _how\_many\_pairs_ (Mandatory): Specifies how many random pairs the returned iterator must contain
     * _isomorph\_probability_, _non\_isomorph\_trivial\_probability_, _non\_isomorph\_non\_trivial\_probability_: Specify the probability to find these kind of pair in the iterator (float) - The sum of three values must be 1
+    * _isomorphic\_to\_result_: (Boolean) If true, this applies only to non-trivial non-isomorphic pairs - in these pairs, instead of the algorithm generated non-trivial non-isomorphic formula, a  different formula, isomorphic to the latter, is shown, so it's not immediately evident which type of pair it is (the generic algorithm generated non-trivial non-isomorphic formulas are usually easy to recognize and of a little practical use).